 This is your number one piece of artillery in the fight.
 You need to keep air circulating in the bathroom, not just while you bathe or shower, but for 30 minutes after.

 Put on your bathroom fan and make sure it’s truly circulating the air.
 Fans have a rating to tell you how much air circulates, and you want to be sure yours is strong enough.
+I’ve put together this comprehensive guide to help you get the right bathroom fan for your space and one that is not too noisy!

 Test the moisture in your bathroom